oracle/hiq/hiq/docs/source/4_basics.md

    :linenos:
 ```

-Run it you will get:
+Run it and you will get:

 ```
 ℹ️  python examples/hiq_global_status/demo.py